z3r0d4rkn3ss/Supermarket-Comparison-Website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the NO License - see Google for details.

 ---